Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Introduction and Main Results

 This makes that the aforementioned crucial techniques such as, self-improving property $A_p \Rightarrow A_{p-\varepsilon}$, reverse H\"older inequality and the Calder\'on-Zygmund decomposition, can not be extended to the current Hausdorff content and the Choquet integral setting.
 Consequently, new techniques and approaches are required to investigate the aforementioned weighted norm inequalities.

 In this paper, roughly speaking, we are inspired by the idea used in \cite{l08} to address the characterization of weight $w$ satisfying the strong-type $(p,p)$ inequality \eqref{eq12-31-b} and the weak-type $(1,1)$ inequality \eqref{eq1-9-a}.
 Note that A. K. Lerner \cite{l08} gave an extremely simple proof for Muckenhoupt's theorem that completely avoids additional ingredients and can be applied to maximal operators with respect to a general basis.
-But, differing with \cite{l08} and also differing with \cite{CoFe74,Muc72}, we do not use the linear properties for integrals, countable additivity for Hausdorff contents or the Fubini theorem.
-Instead, starting from covering arguments, we develop a new approach which shows that, under some suitable conditions, one can interchange the order of infinite sum with the Choquet integral.
-Precisely, inspired by a wonderful idea from Calder\'on-Zygmund decomposition technique, we formulate and prove a ``sparse covering lemma" in the context of Hausdorff contents; see Proposition \ref{lem-1101-1} below.
+But, differing with \cite{l08} and also differing with \cite{CoFe74,Muc72}, we do not use the linear properties for integrals, countable additivity for Hausdorff contents or Fubini's theorem.
+Instead, starting from covering arguments, we develop a new approach which shows that, under some suitable conditions, one can interchange the order of infinite sum with the weighted Choquet integral.
+Precisely, inspired by a wonderful idea from Calder\'on-Zygmund decomposition techniques and some stopping time arguments, we formulate and prove a ``sparse covering property" in the context of Hausdorff contents; see Proposition \ref{lem-1101-1} below.
 Combining this crucial lemma and several other tricks, we discover that the weighted norm inequalities \eqref{eq12-31-b} and \eqref{eq1-9-a} are exactly characterized by the capacitary Muckenhoupt weights class $\mathcal A_{p,\delta}$ introduced in the present paper.

 The first finding of this paper is the following theorem.